FLIPP The Switch

 Strengthen Executive Function Skills

 FLIPP the Switch: Strengthen Executive Function Skills is a practical book written for parents and educators by parents and educators.
 The target audience is anyone who works with young people aged 3-22 who are disorganized, inflexible, impulsive, and who struggle with planning or problem solving.
-Readers will learn about executive function (EF) and how EF skills contribute to success in school, at home, and in work environments.
-Most importantly, readers will receive specific instructions, templates, and how-to scenarios for 25 strategies, five strategies for each of the five FLIPP components – flexibility, leveled emotionality, impulse control, planning, and problem solving.
-This book is indispensable for anyone who wants to minimize conflict, maximize on-task behavior, and support positive social-emotional development in a child or student with challenging behavior.
+Readers will learn about executive function (EF) and how EF skills contribute to success in school, at home, and at work .
+Most importantly, readers receive specific instructions, templates, and how-to scenarios for 25 strategies -- five strategies for each of the five FLIPP components – flexibility, leveled emotionality, impulse control, planning, and problem solving.
+This book is indispensable for anyone who wants to minimize behavior challenges, maximize on-task behavior, and support positive social-emotional development in a child or student.

-Although many educators associate deficits in EF skills with students on the autism spectrum, the reality is that many young people struggle with executive functioning.
-In fact, it is accurate to say that all young people are learning executive functioning as these skills are not fully developed until people are well into their twenties.
-In addition, several clinical conditions, such as attention deficit disorders, fetal alcohol syndrome disorder, intellectual disability, obsessive-compulsive disorders, social communication disorder, specific learning disability, Tourette’s Syndrome, and traumatic brain injury are often understood to have a component of EF deficits.
-Furthermore, individuals with diagnoses such as anxiety, depression, and schizophrenia may also exhibit deficits in the area of executive function.
+Although many educators associate deficits in EF skills with students on the autism spectrum, the reality is that many young people struggle with EF.
+In fact, it is accurate to say that all young people are learning EF skills as these skills are not fully developed until people are well into their twenties.
+In addition, several clinical conditions, such as attention deficit disorder, fetal alcohol syndrome disorder, intellectual disability, obsessive-compulsive disorder, social communication disorder, specific learning disability, Tourette Syndrome, and traumatic brain injury often have components of EF challenges.
+Furthermore, individuals with anxiety, depression, and schizophrenia may also exhibit deficits in EF.

 MEET THE AUTHORS